2016 Convention Information and Services

 The MLA reminds participants in the convention that federal law prohibits discrimination in employment, including discrimination in the form of harassment, against any person.
 Please ensure that all individuals in your organization who are participating in the MLA’s convention as your representatives are made aware of and understand that they must comply with applicable law.

 Reading in Absentia

 To encourage discussion and dialogue among panelists and attendees at convention sessions, reading in absentia (whether by Skype, videoconferencing, audio delivery, or presentation by surrogates) is not normally permitted.
 Presenters who are unable to attend the convention because of unforeseen emergencies are reminded that they may include a link to their papers in the online Program.

 Smoking is prohibited in most public places in Austin.

-If daytime childcare is not offered through KiddieCorp, the MLA has funds available to reimburse up to $300 each to registered members who use childcare during convention hours.
+MLA members who are registered for the convention and use childcare services provided by one of the convention hotels or another service are eligible for reimbursement.
+The MLA has funds available to reimburse up to $300 each to registered members who use childcare during convention hours.
 If more requests are received than can be reimbursed with available funds, preference will be given to graduate students and members in lower-income categories.

 Members should submit a request for reimbursement, along with supporting documentation such as a receipt from a childcare service, no later than 29 January 2016 to Karin Bagnall, Head of Convention Programs, Modern Language Association, 85 Broad Street, suite 500, New York, NY 10004-2434.